vijaythapa333/gre-gmat-test-preparation-system/README.md

 3. You'll have to select an option and click on "Next" button to get another question.
 4. You cannot go back to the previous question, Once 'Next' button is clicked.
 5. If you close the window or click on "Quit" button, the session will be completed and you will be logged out.
 Then you won't have permission to log in again and take the exam. **(*You'll have to contact administrators to grant you permission to take the exam again*).**
-6. After the exam is completed, you will get the results immediately and can also check the detail result view **(*You can see the answers you've selected to the questions and can also see the reason for that answer to be right.*).**

 ### B. Admins Can